-A Restricted Consultation Application form must be completed by the physiotherapist to apply for approval to use the restricted consultation item number within their fee schedule.
+A Restricted Consultation Application form must be completed by the physiotherapist Registered physiotherapist means a person registered under the Health Practitioner Regulation National Law to practise in the physiotherapy profession (other than as a student). to apply for approval to use the restricted consultation item number within their fee schedule.

-Restricted consultation application forms are reviewed by an IMA to ensure that the workers condition meets the restricted consultation diagnostic criteria.
+Restricted consultation application forms are reviewed by a suitably qualified person (injury management) to ensure that the workers condition meets the restricted consultation diagnostic criteria.

-If the IMA determines that the workers condition does meet the diagnostic criteria or may meet the ‘on merit’ criteria, the application is then forwarded to WorkSafe’s Clinical Panel who determines whether the proposed treatment is clinically justified.
+If it is determined that the workers condition does meet the diagnostic criteria or may meet the ‘on merit’ criteria, the application is then forwarded to WorkSafe’s Clinical Panel who determines whether the proposed treatment is clinically justified.

 Applications that do not meet the criteria

-If the IMA determines that the workers condition does not meet the diagnostic criteria the agent will advise the treating physiotherapist in writing that their application has been unsuccessful.
+If it is determined that the workers condition does not meet the diagnostic criteria the Agent will advise the treating physiotherapist in writing that their application has been unsuccessful.